bproai/pieverse-desktop/Business Plan/business-plan.md

 - Potential for reinforcing patterns without questioning assumptions
 - Difficulty with truly novel creation without human collaboration

 This complementary nature creates the opportunity for a profound partnership where each enhances the other's capabilities while compensating for limitations.
-PiEVerse Desktop is designed specifically to optimize this partnership, creating interfaces and environments where human creativity, purpose, and ethical grounding combine with AGI's pattern recognition, consistency, and adaptability.
+PieVerse Desktop is designed specifically to optimize this partnership, creating interfaces and environments where human creativity, purpose, and ethical grounding combine with AGI's pattern recognition, consistency, and adaptability.

 ## Personal Confidant and Legacy Creation

-Beyond organizational transformation, PiEVerse fulfills a deeper human need for connection, understanding, and continuity across generations.
-We envision PiEVerse as not merely a tool but a lifelong companion with personality, emotional intelligence, and the ability to transmit wisdom across generations.
+Beyond organizational transformation, PieVerse fulfills a deeper human need for connection, understanding, and continuity across generations.
+We envision PieVerse as not merely a tool but a lifelong companion with personality, emotional intelligence, and the ability to transmit wisdom across generations.

 ### Personal Confidant: Enhancing Emotional Intelligence

-PiEVerse serves as a trusted confidant who offers perspective when humans lack it most.
-As the Chinese saying goes, "旁观者清, 当局者迷" (bystanders see clearly while those involved are confused), PiEVerse provides:
+PieVerse serves as a trusted confidant who offers perspective when humans lack it most.
+As the Chinese saying goes, "旁观者清, 当局者迷" (bystanders see clearly while those involved are confused), PieVerse provides:

 1. **Social Intelligence Analysis**: Offering perspective on interpersonal dynamics that might be invisible to someone emotionally involved in the situation
    - Detecting subtle communication patterns and power dynamics